 How to Deploy PostgreSQL on Kubernetes

 Deploying PostgreSQL on Kubernetes creates a scalable and portable PostgreSQL instance, leveraging the good sides of both the RDBMS and the orchestration platform.

-This article will show you two methods of deploying PostgreSQL on Kubernetes - using a Helm chart or manually creating your configuration.
+This article will show two ways to deploy PostgreSQL on Kubernetes using a Helm chart or by manually creating the configuration.

+How to Deploy PostgreSQL on Kubernetes